pippinbarr/cart253/topics/debugging/the-javascript-console.md

 - In Chrome go to `View > Developer > JavaScript Console`
 - In FireFox go to `Tools > Web Developer > Web Console`
 - A new window will show up in your browser
-- You will likely see the text "Live reload enabled.", which is `atom-live-server` reporting for duty
 - That is the JavaScript console
 - Because everything is going well, it doesn't need to say much